Cos dEstournel Château 1a

 Cos d'Estournel is located on the right side of the hill in the Cos hamlet (lieu-dit), about 1.5 km after passing Lafite on the left side of the road (Route des Chateaux) and going up a steep hill toward Saint-Estephe.
 The name "Cos" means "hill of pebbles" in the Gasconian dialect, given by its first owner, Louis Gaspard d'Estournel, in 1810.
 The property has had several owners over the years, with the most significant change being the purchase of Cos by Louis-Victor Charmolüe in 1894, the owner of neighboring Montrose.
 However, he sold Cos to the Ginestet family in 1917.
 In 1970, another branch of the Ginestet family, the Prats, joined the Ginestet family, and Bruno Prats managed Cos d'Estournel until the change of ownership in 1998.

-Aymeric de Gironde stayed briefly at Cos, as he left for Troplong Mondot in 2017.
-The owner, Michel Reybier, took over managing duties, and the consulting oenologist here is Pascal Chatonnet from Lalande de Pomerol, who counts prominent names such as Vega Sicilia in Spain and Chateau de Beaucastel in Chateauneuf du Pape among his clients.
+Aymeric de Gironde briefly worked at Cos before leaving for Troplong Mondot in 2017.
+The owner, Michel Reybier, took over managing duties.
+Pascal Chatonnet, from Lalande de Pomerol, is the consulting oenologist here.
+He counts prominent names such as Vega Sicilia in Spain and Chateau de Beaucastel in Chateauneuf du Pape among his clients.
 Technical director Dominique Arangoïts has been at Cos since 2004.

 Cos d'Estournel has a vineyard area of 91 ha, planted with 60% Cabernet Sauvignon and 40% Merlot.
 There are 61 parcels, including small ones of Cabernet Franc and Petit Verdot.
 The vineyard's average age is 45, but several vines are between 80 and 100 years old, and Grand Vin is made from vines with an average age of 55 years.
 The soil here is mostly gravel, with large stones on the surface.